Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: The boundary conditions beyond the de Gennes approximation

 Here $c$ is the cut off parameter of order one defined by $\int' dp = 2 \int_{c k_D}^{\infty} dp$. \eqref{gamma_3d} shows that we cannot justifiably calculate $\gamma$ using this analytical approach since it depends on $c$.
-Namely, as seen from \eqref{gamma_res}, in our approximation we can obtain $\gamma$ only of order $f_1(0, 0)$ or larger, whereas the leading order contribution to the integral gives: $\int' \frac{dp}{2 \pi} \frac{f_1^2(p, p)}{\frac{1}{V} - D(2 p)} \simeq f_1(0,0)$.
+Namely, as seen from \eqref{gamma_res}, in our approximation we can obtain $\gamma$ only of order $f_1(0, 0)$ or larger, whereas the leading-order contribution to the integral gives: $\int' \frac{dp}{2 \pi} \frac{f_1^2(p, p)}{\frac{1}{V} - D(2 p)} \simeq f_1(0,0)$.
 Hence, this level of approximation indicates that $\gamma$ is very small for this model: of order \eqref{gamma_3d} or smaller, or could be zero.
-This is the property of the special case: isotropic continuous BCS model in three dimensions.
-Note, that the situation is different in three dimensional tight-binding BCS model \cite{samoilenka2020boundary}.
+This is the property of the special case: a two-dimensional boundary of an isotropic continuous BCS model in three dimensions.
+Note, that the situation is different in the three dimensional tight-binding BCS model \cite{samoilenka2020boundary}.